reup-distribution/espalier/README.md

 ### License

-Copyright (c) 2015, ReUp Distribution
+Copyright (c) 2015, ReUp Distribution Inc
 All rights reserved.

 Redistribution and use in source and binary forms, with or without